wertercatt/tooters/projects.md

 ## <small>Olena</small>

 This is a distributed denial-of-service (DDoS) concept written entirely in JavaScript, and very simply browser based.
 Errored responses are the outcome you want to see occur.
-High CPU usage is an expected and normal behavior due to the large number of concurrent requests being performed per target.
+High CPU usage is an expected and normal behavior due to the large number of concurrent requests being performed for each target.

 [Learn More](/olena/)
 <br><br>